 I made my own ground bait; the mixture of bread crumbs and other stuff you throw in the water to conceal yourself and attract fish.
 I would practice lobbing it into a plastic hoop at ranges up to 60 feet in the back garden.
 Later on, I bought a maggapult; a catapult designed to hold maggots or ground bait.
 With that, I practiced hitting the target right across a field -perhaps 2-300 feet away.
 It was all pretty technical stuff.

 At the end of my stint at the Aquadrome, I had progressed to a 12’6″, orange, fibreglass fishing rod and an Intrepid Black Prince reel.
-I was using Bayer fishing line which was ultra-thin and strong (I remember mine was 1lb or 1.5lb breaking strain).
-Somebody offered me a Billy Lane Match Rod, which was old, still fibreglass, and had two alternative tops, one for float fishing and one for ledgering, and two alternative butts.
+I was using Bayer fishing line, which was ultra-thin and strong (I remember mine was 1lb or 1.5lb breaking strain).
+Somebody offered me a Billy Lane Match Rod, which was old, but still fibreglass, and had two alternative tops, one for float fishing and one for ledgering, and two alternative butts.
 My landing net was a collapsible thing with very course mesh, handy for travelling but a bit abrasive for the fish.
-Technology had moved on, Micromesh was in, and I a keep net about 12 feet long, big enough to hold the large number of fish I was catching.
+Technology had moved on, Micromesh was in, and I had a keep net about 12 feet long, big enough to hold the large number of fish I was catching.